-Teams are considered to be operating below acceptable fidelity thresholds if they are achieving less than 100 on the IPS Fidelity Scale will forfeit the ability to accept new members though they can continue to work with existing members as long as there are no health and safety violations with operations as determined by the MCO or LDH.
+Teams are considered to be operating below acceptable fidelity thresholds if they are achieving less than 100 on the IPS Fidelity Scale after implementing a MCO approved corrective action plan for six (6) months will forfeit the ability to accept new members though they can continue to work with existing members as long as there are no health and safety violations with operations as determined by the MCO or LDH.

-Teams shall implement an MCO approved corrective action plan and undergo another fidelity review within three (3) months by the MCO or designee.
+Teams shall implement an MCO approved corrective action plan and undergo another fidelity review within six (6) months by the MCO or designee.
 If the team achieves at least 100 on the IPS Fidelity Scale in subsequent review, the team can resume accepting new referrals.

 Staff